 - Chronic kidney failure is a slow and progressive loss of kidney function.
-It can be congenital, or may be caused by diabetes, high blood pressure, recurring kidney infections, kidney stones or urinary blockage.
+It can be congenital, or it may be caused by diabetes, high blood pressure, recurring kidney infections, kidney stones or urinary blockage.

 - End-stage kidney failure, also called end-stage renal disease or ESRD, is permanent kidney failure caused by severe damage that results in serious fluid and chemical imbalance.

-Cancer can form in the tubes of the kidney that filter the blood (renal cell carcinoma) or in the tissue lining (transitional cell carcinoma) Other common kidney cancers are angiomyolipoma; oncocytoma, which are usually benign tumors; and Wilms tumor, which most often occurs in children below age five.
+Cancer can form in the tubes of the kidney that filter the blood (renal cell carcinoma) or in the tissue lining (transitional cell carcinoma).
+Other common kidney cancers are angiomyolipoma; oncocytoma, which are usually benign tumors; and Wilms tumor, which most often occurs in children below age five.